 32

-We will first initialize a plot using the figure() function from MatPlotLib.
-Let us look at some of the arguments we can use with the the help() function:
+We will first initialize a plot by using the figure() function from MatPlotLib.
+Let us look at some of the arguments we can use with the help() function:

 # Look at the help for the figure functionhelp(plt.figure)

-So first, let’s create an empty plot of size 8 inches by 6 inches:
+So first, we’ll create an empty plot of size 8 inches by 6 inches:

 Figure 1: An empty plot initialized with MatPlotLib.

-We are once again to going to first initialize the plot with figure() and then add the scatterplot layer with scatter().
-Next, we add a scatterplot layer using the scatter() function.
-We have to specify the x and y values for our scatterplot, which will be age_in_days and mean_expression, respectively.
+We will once again first initialize the plot with figure() and then add the scatterplot layer to the plot with scatter().
+We need to specify where we are pulling the data to plot from, which in this case will be the new_metadata DataFrame, and the x and y values for our scatterplot, which in this case will be age_in_days for x and mean_expression for y.

-The plt.figure and plt.scatter calls are connected because MatPlotLib commands build upon each other to.
+The plt.figure and plt.scatter calls are connected because MatPlotLib commands build upon each other.
 The plt.figure command initializes the plot and sets the size, while the plt.scatter command adds the scatterplot layer to the existing plot.
-By calling these functions sequentially, we can build up our plot layer by layer.
+When we call these functions sequentially, we are building our plot layer by layer.

 Figure 2: Scatterplot of age in days vs. mean expression.